Why Are Astigmatism Contacts Uncomfortable?

 • Treat underlying dry eye disease or any other conditions that might impact eye health

-Schedule a Consultation with ProVision to Find Your Eye Care Solution
+Schedule a Consultation with ProVision

 While wearing contacts can feel uncomfortable initially, proper fitting and care make a significant difference.
 If you're interested in specialized contacts, it's important to visit an experienced eye care professional.
 At ProVision Eye Associates, our detail-oriented optometrists specialize in precise contact lens fittings.
 We measure your eye's unique shape to recommend the most comfortable lens options.